 To sum up…

 Rejecting or not trusting online sales are probably caused by some psychological denial that people have.
 It’s always difficult to change our habits.
-Not long ago people didn’t believe planes would become a widely accessible mean of transport, but look at us now.
-We live in era of innovation and fast changes, and it’s better to use all opportunities we have now in the best possible way.
+Not long ago people didn’t believe planes would become a widely accessible mean of transport but look at us now.
+We live in an era of innovation and fast changes, and it’s better to use all opportunities we have now in the best possible way.

 Selling online is an effective and low-cost strategy so many companies are taking an advantage of.
 Don’t let your biases slow down or ruin your business.
 Try selling online if you still haven’t!